brockboland/Homebrew/39-Maibock/README.md

 Forgot to check the gravity

 ## Tasting notes
-This was pretty tasty, and only last a week!
+This was pretty tasty, and only lasted a week!
+Crisp with a little bite.

 ## Timeline
 - 2019.03.03: Brew day.
 Set fermentation fridge to 50 F.